masonshupe/cis276da_finalproject/README.md

 # cis276da_finalproject
-Computer building website database design with relevant views
+Computer building website database design with useful queries

 This is a project that I completed for my MySQL Database class at Scottsdale Community College (CIS276DA).
 The attached PNG is a MySQL Workbench EER Model based on the computer builder database, "cb".